mvsamudrala/AutoEpiCollect/docs/index.md

 # Welcome to AutoEpiCollect!
 This is the AutoEpiCollect documentation site.
-Here, you will learn how to download, install, and use both the console and GUI versions of AutoEpiCollect in order to collect immunogenic epitopes for a vaccine targeting any cancer(s) of your choice.
+Here, you will learn how to download, install, and use the GUI version of AutoEpiCollect in order to collect immunogenic epitopes for a vaccine targeting any cancer(s) of your choice.

-AutoEpiCollect is a software that uses web-scraping, tools from the Immune Epitope Database and Analysis Resource (IEDB), and machine learning to predict potentially immunogenic neoantigens for any oncogene.
+AutoEpiCollect is a software that uses web-scraping, tools from the Immune Epitope Database and Analysis Resource (IEDB), and machine learning to predict potential T-cell eliciting epitopes targeting any gene of interest.

 AutoEpiCollect GUI homepage:
 ![GUI for AutoEpiCollect](home-screen.png)